Discontinuous Homomorphisms of $C(X)$ with $2^{\aleph_0}>\aleph_2$: Commutative extensions of term functions

-We seek a candidate in $\ea$ for the image of $x$ with strict level $\mu$ that is transcendental over $Y^*$.
+Let $\mu\subseteq \o1$ be the strict level of $x$.
+We seek a candidate in $\ea$ for the image of $x$ with strict level $\mu$ that is transcendental over $Y$.
 The Esterle algebra is level dense and upward level dense, so by Lemma 4.5 of [\ref{Dumas}] there is $y\in \ea$, with the strict level $\mu$, such that for all $z\in X$,

-It may happen that $z$ fails to satisfy a condition we require of the image of $x$.
-In particular, the real closure of the ring generated by $Y$ and $y$ may not be closed under partial sums.